MichaelOdermatt/CaveGame/Cave.md

+Working Title: So when I die this will all be yours

+The cave is the system and belief itself

+Colorectal cancer is something which typically only affects older generations, it spreading to younger generations could represent a narrative of inheritance, passing something down.
+Something wholly bad.
+Having the cancerous colon being the place that the player exists, reflects climate change, inheriting a broken and dying place from your elders.

 Eyes peering in:
-Strange Victory

-The Mouth / Old Teeth:
+~~What a strange victory.~~
+If There is no victory.
+If there was defeat.
+Would you keep going?

+~~This place looks a lot different from out here.
+Maybe you can close your eyes and try to imagine it.~~

+...

+~~And what good is a fortress thats walls are paper thin.~~

+Article on the Ground:
 Rates of colorectal cancer in younger adults have been on the rise since the early 2000's.
-Oncologists are scratching there heads as to why?
+Oncologists are scratching there heads as to why.

-I can tell you exactly why -
+Old bones:

+Not for you?

+This place never forgot you.

+Just keep trying.

+Beacuse really, it's a square deal any way you cut it...

+Everyone gets an even side.

 ...

-Oh sorry I didn't hear you come in.

-The truth is, from the other side of these walls this place looks a lot like a stomach.
-And you're in it.

-What does that make you?

-...
+Go back up there.
+It's not too late.

+- or -

+Dad:

+You guys have it so good, you know?

+Everything I did, I did it so you could get a better start than I did.

+So, when I die this will all be yours.